mongodb/specifications/source/retryable-writes/retryable-writes.rst

    An error is considered retryable if it has a RetryableWriteError label in its top-level "errorLabels" field.

-   For server versions 4.3 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
+   For server versions 4.4 and newer, MongoDB will add a RetryableWriteError label to errors or server responses that it considers retryable before returning them to the driver.
 As new server versions are released, the errors that are labeled with the RetryableWriteError may change.

-   There are some cases where the driver MUST add the RetryableWriteError label to an error or server response from a supported retryable write operation:
+   For all server versions that support retryable writes (MongoDB 3.6+), the driver MUST add the RetryableWriteError label to an error or server response from a supported retryable write operation that meets the following criteria:
-   - any network exception
+   - any network exception (e.g. socket timeout or error)
    - any error with an error message containing the substrings "not master" or "node is recovering"

-   For versions older than 4.3, the MongoDB server does not add the RetryableWriteError label to any errors; for these server versions, the driver MUST add a RetryableWriteError label to errors that meet the following criteria:
+   For versions older than 4.4, the MongoDB server does not add the RetryableWriteError label to any errors; for these server versions, the driver MUST add a RetryableWriteError label to errors that meet the following criteria (in addition to the criteria defined above):

-   - any network exception (e.g. socket timeout or error)

    - a server error response with any the following codes: